 - Bulk disposable tools

 Where you source your makeup studio supplies from depends on where you live.
-Browse online options and physical stores in your area to find supplies of a quality and price that works for you.
-You might be able to find this equipment at locations like
+Browse online options and physical stores in your area to find quality supplies at a price that works for you.
+Remember that drugstore makeup can be better than luxury makeup brands depending on the product.
+Don’t just assume that expensive equals good quality!
+You might be able to find this equipment at locations like…

 - At makeup suppliers like Sephora